SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain-mesh.md

 * Loads the `ellipsoid joint` dataset using a local version if it exists (i.e., previously downloaded); otherwise, the dataset is automatically downloaded from the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
 * Optimizes particle distribution (i.e., the shape/correspondence model) by calling optimization functions in `OptimizeUtils.py` (in `Examples/Python/`).
 See [Optimizing Shape Model](#optimizing-shape-model) for details about algorithmic parameters for optimizing the shape model.
-* Launches ShapeWorksStudio to visualize the use case results (i.e., the optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).
+* Launches ShapeWorks Studio to visualize the use case results (i.e., the optimized shape model and the groomed data) by calling functions in `AnalyzeUtils.py` (in `Examples/Python/`).

 ## Grooming Data